Nutrition for Rodeo Athletes

 Event Recovery

 Protein sources accessible and portable for rodeo athletes include protein drinks, milk, cheese, boiled eggs, beef jerky, and tuna.
-Consume 20 to 30 grams of protein within 30 minutes up to 2 hours after an event.
+Eat at least 20 to 30 grams of protein within 30 minutes up to 2 hours after an event.

 The following foods contain 20 to 30 grams of protein: